And can you sue for discrimination?

 Each statutory body will try and facilitate a resolution of the complaint between the complainant and the person or business complained about.
 If there cannot be a resolution, then complaints may be litigated in a Tribunal.

-Depending on the area of public life in which the person was discriminated, court claims can be run.
+Depending on the area of public life in which the person was discriminated, court claims can be run to sue for discrimination.
 This is commonly seen in employment disputes at the Fair Work Commission or before the Federal Court.

 Tips for making a complaint